jmknapp/FranklinCountyVoteOH/docs/CD7_RACE_ANALYSIS.md

 Tiara Ross had the endorsement of the Franklin County Democratic Party, giving her institutional support, established relationships with Black community leaders, and the resources of the local party apparatus.
 Jesse Vogel ran as a progressive challenger, explicitly or implicitly critiquing the Columbus Democratic establishment - a machine that progressives argue prioritizes developer interests, downtown business elites, and political patronage over community needs.

 ### 2. **Trust and Community Ties**
-Black voters in District 7 appear to have trusted the establishment Democrat they know over the progressive challenger they don't.
+Black voters in District 7 appear to have trusted the party-endorsed Democrat they know over the progressive challenger they don't.
 Ross's connection to the Democratic Party establishment - often criticized by the Left as corrupt or compromised - may have been a feature, not a bug, for voters who see that establishment as responsive to their community.

 ### 3. **Skepticism of Progressive Newcomers**
 The voting pattern suggests that working-class Black residents may view progressive activists with skepticism, seeing them as: